Today, I want to argue how meaning and virtue provide lasting, sustainable happiness.

 “The purpose of life is finding the largest burden that you can bear and bearing it.” – Jordan B. Peterson

 Those who crave short-term happiness do not want to think about their lives or deaths.
-These individuals desire comfort, ease, and the opportunity to avoid thinking.
 Therefore, they pursue the little things in life to the detriment of their mental health.

 However, you need to think critically about your life is you wish to feel better about your future and your chances.
 Reflecting on the meaning of your life, who you want to be, and the habits you want to build will improve your chances of being happy.
 As stated earlier, to be content, you need to have achievements to pursue.